cocmd/website/docs/get-started.md

 That's enough theory for now, let's start with some action!
 Let's say you write a lot of emails and you're tired of writing the greetings at the end, so you decide to speed up the process.

-We will configure Espanso so that every time you type `:br`, it will be expanded to:
+We will configure Cocmd so that every time you type `:br`, it will be expanded to:

 ```bash
 Best Regards,